LaurenceMolloy/RepoDash/docs/userguide.md

 **Notes**
 - The silent **-d** (reference date) argument defaults to _now_.
-This falls outside of the date range observed in the collected date range, so RepoDash maps the plotting timeframe to the latest N months of the data, where N is the timespan we have specified on the command line with **-m 6**.</li>
+This falls outside of the date range observed in the collected date range, so RepoDash maps the plotting timeframe to the latest N months of the data, where N is the timespan we have specified on the command line with **-m 6**.
 - Only 5 months of metrics are displayed in this dashboard.
 This is because the data found within pages 100-111 of the issues list only spans 5 usable months (May 2015 - Sept 2015).
-There is data for April 2015 but it's only used to calculate the total issues count at the start of May 2015 and is ignored for all other purposes.</li>
+There is data for April 2015 but it's only used to calculate the total issues count at the start of May 2015 and is ignored for all other purposes.
 - RepoDash has no knowledge of prior existing open issues in the list and thus presumes an empty list prior to April 2015 for simplicity.
-The Total Open Issues count is therefore relative to a zero count at the start of April 2015.</li>
+The Total Open Issues count is therefore relative to a zero count at the start of April 2015.